speechbrain/speechbrain/recipes/AMI/Diarization/README.md

 # Speaker Diarization on AMI corpus
 This directory contains the scripts for speaker diarization on AMI corpus (http://groups.inf.ed.ac.uk/ami/corpus/).

+# Extra requirements
+The code requires sklearn as an additional dependency.
+To install it, type: pip install sklearn

 # Speaker Diarization using Deep Embedding and Spectral Clustering
 The scripts assumes the pre-trained model.
 Please refer to speechbrain/recipes/VoxCeleb/SpeakerRec/README.md to know more about the available pre-trained models that can easily be downloaded.